ucb-bar/gemmini/README.md

 **Format:** `config_norm rs1 rs2`

 `config_norm` is an **experimental** command added primarily to support an integer-only variant of BERT called [I-BERT](https://arxiv.org/abs/2101.01321) on Gemmini.
-The command allows users to set scalar constants that are used by I-BERT's GELU, layernorm, softmax variants.
+The command allows users to set scalar constants that are used by I-BERT's GELU, layernorm, and softmax variants.

 ### `flush` flushes the TLB
 **Format:** `flush rs1`